easySuite/bibliofil_header/README.md

   sections containing uid, icon, title, href fields and also here can be inserted functions which are called `onClick` and `onMount` methods call.
 - Search settings - this section contains settings related to search box display and functionality.
-Here can be configured the how the search box is displayed (inline/foldable/auto), icon shown on the left side of widget, widget's placeholder, icon and text appearing on close button.
+Here can be configured the way how the search box is displayed (inline/foldable/auto), icon shown on the left side of widget, widget's placeholder, icon and text appearing on close button.
 Also, here is realized control of suggestion functionality so you can select the layout of suggestions, configure display style and enable or disable needed suggesters.